mzhang28/blog/content/about/_index.md

 layout = "single"
 +++

 Hi there!
-I'm a software enthusiast who recently graduated with a Computer Science degree from the University of Minnesota.
+I'm a recent CS grad from the University of Minnesota, currently working as an associate researcher at SIFT.
 I've been doing web development for a long time and now I'm looking into security, programming language development, and software development!

 In an effort to rely on less services, I started doing a lot of self-hosting and rewriting of software.
 Check out some of the projects I'm doing over on my